asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Avoid Project Thinking

-Organizations that are accustomed to focusing on projects instead of products tend to think of features in terms of creation cost.
+Organizations that are accustomed to organizing teams around projects instead of products, tend to think of features in terms of creation cost.
 Once a project is considered complete, developers can be dispersed to start their next projects.
-Projects are temporary but the code that is produced during a project is not.
-This kind of thinking tends to ignore the ongoing cost of existing features in a system and creates the _"feature factory"_ attitude where the organization just needs more developers churning out an endless list of features.
+Projects are temporary, but the code that is produced during a project is not.
+This kind of thinking tends to ignore the ongoing cost of existing features in a system and creates the _"feature factory"_ mentality where the organization adds developers to churn out an endless list of features.

-A strict prioritization of work, elimination of dead code and low-value features, and a focus on keeping teams together to build expertise in an area of software creates productivity increases and expertise that is required before scaling an organization.
+A strict prioritization of work, elimination of dead code and low-value features, and a focus on keeping teams together, creates productivity increases and expertise that is required before scaling an organization.

 ### Give Teams Access to their Customer